paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 **(b) Existing facilities**

-(1) The Assistant Secretary shall carry out a program for making grants to States under State plans approved under [section 3027 of this title](./chapter-035-programs-for-older-americans.md#section-3027) for the acquisition, alteration, or renovation of existing facilities, including mobile units, and, where appropriate, construction of facilities to serve as multipurpose senior centers.
+(1) The Assistant Secretary shall carry out a program for making grants to States under State plans approved under [section 3027 of this title](./chapter-035-programs-for-older-americans.md#section-3027) for the acquisition, alteration, or renovation of existing facilities, including mobile units, and, where appropriate, construction or modernization of facilities to serve as multipurpose senior centers.

 (2) Funds made available to a State under this part may be used for the purpose of assisting in the operation of multipurpose senior centers and meeting all or part of the costs of compensating professional and technical personnel required for the operation of multipurpose senior centers.

 **(c) Coordination of services with other providers** In carrying out the provisions of this part, to more efficiently and effectively deliver services to older individuals, each area agency on aging shall coordinate services described in subsection (a) of this section with other community agencies and voluntary organizations providing the same services.
-In coordinating the services, the area agency on aging shall make efforts to coordinate the services with agencies and organizations carrying out intergenerational programs or projects.
+In coordinating the services, the area agency on aging shall make efforts to coordinate the services with agencies and organizations carrying out intergenerational programs or projects, and pursue opportunities for the development of intergenerational shared site models for programs or projects, consistent with the purposes of this chapter”.

 **(d) Relationship to other funding sources** Funds made available under this part shall supplement, and not supplant, any Federal, State, or local funds expended by a State or unit of general purpose local government (including an area agency on aging) to provide services described in subsection (a) of this section.

+**(e) “Adult child with a disability” defined** In this section, the term “adult child with a disability” means a child who—

+(1) is age 18 or older;

+(2) is financially dependent on an older individual who is a parent of the child; and

+(3) has a disability.

 ### Statutory Notes